 One of the best ways to reduce the TDS of your drinking water is to use Reverse Osmosis water purifiers (RO).
 An RO filter can reduce your TDS levels by forcing the water through a membrane that has microscopic pores.
 These pores should be small enough to eliminate even the smallest of particles.

-The smaller the holes are, the better the filter will be.
 This type of water filter will help you quickly and effectively reduce your TDS levels, and it can protect your plumbing supply and your health in the process.

 Use a TDS Meter To Help You Track Your Water Supply